This Rosehip & Honey Anti-Aging Eye Treatment is perfect for dabbing around your eyes, on laugh lines, or other wrinkle prone spots.

 Next, add the rosehip seed oil.
 This should be added last because it’s a delicate oil, that should be stored in the refrigerator, and we don’t want to overheat it.
 You can also add lavender essential oil at this time, if you’d like.

 Stir thoroughly again and allow the mixture to sit until it starts to slightly thicken.
-Then, stir, stir, stir some more!
+Then, stir, stir, stir some more as it cools!
 The mixture will turn creamy and opaque.
 Spoon it into a glass jar.

 This recipe will fill a little over one of the 2-ounce glass jars shown.
 Cap and store in a cool, dry place.
 Shelf life is around 3 months, though you’ll probably use it up before then.
 Be sure not to get in your eyes as you apply.